RobotCore: An Open Architecture for Hardware Acceleration in ROS 2: An Open Architecture for Hardware Acceleration in ROS 2

 Fig.~\ref{fig:architecture} depicts the build system extensions showing how \texttt{ament\_acceleration} abstracts the build system from vendor-specific solutions.
 As an example of an alternative acceleration technology supported, \texttt{ament\_jetpack} is included and illustrates the integration of Nvidia JetPack~\cite{nvidia2022jetpack}.

-\subsection{Extending the ROS~2 Build Tools - \Circled{2}}
+\subsection{Extending the ROS~2 Build Tools}

-The second pillar of our open architecture extends the \texttt{colcon} ROS~2 meta build tool to integrate hardware acceleration flows into the ROS~2 Command Line Interface (CLI) commands.
+The second pillar of our open architecture, Fig.~\ref{fig:architecture}~\circledwhite{B}, extends the \texttt{colcon} ROS~2 meta build tool to integrate hardware acceleration flows into the ROS~2 Command Line Interface (CLI) commands.
 Examples of these extensions include the selection of the target accelerator and build-time through mixins, emulation capabilities to speed-up the development process and facilitate design without access to the real hardware, raw disk image production tools, and simplified configuration of hypervisors.
 These extensions are implemented by the \texttt{colcon-acceleration}\footnote{{github.com/ros-acceleration/colcon-acceleration}} ROS~2 package.
-As in Section~\ref{sec:architecture:step1}, \texttt{colcon\_acceleration} further enables roboticists to leverage hardware accelerators while using the same commands and flows to build their applications.
+As in Section~\ref{sec:architecture:step1}, \texttt{colcon\_acceleration} further enables roboticists to leverage hardware accelerators while using standard ROS~2 commands and flows.

-\subsection{Adding Firmware Extensions - \Circled{3}}
+\subsection{Adding Firmware Extensions}

-Represented by the abstract \texttt{acceleration\_firmware} ROS package and its corresponding specializations (e.g. \texttt{acceleration\_firmware\_kv260}\footnote{{github.com/ros-acceleration/acceleration\_firmware\_kv260}} for the Xilinx Kria KV260 board), the third pillar of our open architecture, firmware extensions, are meant to provide firmware artifacts for each supported technology solution.
+Represented by the abstract \texttt{acceleration\_firmware} ROS package and its corresponding specializations (e.g. \texttt{acceleration\_firmware\_kv260}\footnote{{github.com/ros-acceleration/acceleration\_firmware\_kv260}} for the Xilinx Kria KV260 board), the third pillar of our open architecture, Fig.~\ref{fig:architecture}~\circledwhite{C}, firmware extensions, are meant to provide firmware artifacts for each supported technology solution.
 This again simplifies the process for ROS package consumers and maintainers, and further aligns hardware acceleration workflows with typical ROS development flows.
 Each ROS~2 workspace can leverage multiple firmware packages, but can only use one at a time.
-As \texttt{colcon\_acceleration} supports the selection of the active firmware in the ROS workspace, by separating the firmware out into their own packages, our open architecture enables silicon vendors to maintain an \texttt{acceleration\_firmware\_<solution>} ROS package that automatically integrates into standard ROS~2 workflows.
+As \texttt{colcon\_acceleration} supports the selection of the active firmware in the ROS workspace, by separating the firmware out into their own packages, our open architecture enables silicon vendors to maintain an \texttt{acceleration\_firmware\_<solution>} package that automatically integrates into standard ROS~2 workflows.

-\subsection{Low-Overhead Real-Time Tracing \& Benchmarking - \Circled{4}}
+\subsection{Low-Overhead Real-Time Tracing \& Benchmarking}

 In the context of hardware acceleration in robotics, it is fundamental to be able to inspect performance improvements.
 To that end, it is important to benchmark and trace the system.
 Benchmarking is the process of running a computer program to assess its relative performance, whereas tracing is a technique used to understand what is happening in a system while it is running.
 Tracing helps determine which pieces of a Node are consuming more compute cycles or generating indeterminism, and are thereby good candidates for hardware acceleration.
 Benchmarking instead helps investigate the relative performance of an acceleration kernel versus its CPU scalar computing baseline.
 Similarly, benchmarking also helps with comparing acceleration kernels across different hardware acceleration technology solutions (e.g., Kria KV260 vs. Jetson Nano) and across kernel implementations within the same hardware acceleration technology solution.